ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The functions and procedures provided by the [sets]{.mod} module are used similar to the ones of the [tables]{.mod} module --- we have [excl()] and [incl()] to remove or add elements to a set instance, and operations to create the union, intersection or difference of two [HashSets].
+The functions and procedures provided by the [sets] module are used similar to the ones of the [tables] module --- we have [excl()] and [incl()] to remove or add elements to a set instance, and operations to create the union, intersection or difference of two [HashSets].
 As the basic behavior of [HashSets] is